cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each encoding function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
-Directly evaluating the encodings of {{encodings}} produces an output that is distinguishable from random.
+Directly evaluating the mappings of {{mappings}} produces an output that is distinguishable from random.
-{{roadmap}} shows how to use these encodings to construct a function approximating a random oracle.
+{{roadmap}} shows how to use these mappings to construct a function approximating a random oracle.

 {{hashtobase}} describes considerations for uniformly hashing to field elements.